What is Branch Circuit Monitoring and How Does It Impact Power Usage Effectiveness?

 Alarms at the Branch Circuit level alert users if a pre-established threshold or breaker limit is near.
 This allows managers to make changes to avoid overload and downtime.

-This level of granularity enables Colocation providers or enterprise data centers to track in real-time the power usage by individual tenants and departments for accurate billing and charge-back.
+This level of granularity enables Colocation providers or enterprise data centers to track the power usage by individual tenants and departments in real-time for accurate billing and charge-back.